Changes to public transport over the Christmas & New Year period

 Our primary goal of the incentive is to actively support and accelerate SAF adoption at Heathrow and throughout the aviation industry.
 This reinforces collective efforts to reduce carbon emissions and combat climate change.

-Recognising that SAF production can incur higher costs, the incentive approximately halves the price gap between conventional jet fuel and SAF4, making SAF more affordable to airlines.
-The programme does this by creating a SAF incentive “pot”, funded by our aeronautical charges5.
-Airlines that plan to uplift SAF at Heathrow bid to this pot and receive a rebate.
+Recognising that SAF production incurs higher costs, the incentive approximately halves the price gap between conventional jet fuel and SAF8, making SAF more affordable to airlines.
+The programme does this through creating a SAF incentive “pot”, funded by our aeronautical charges9 Airlines that plan to uplift SAF at Heathrow bid to this pot and receive a rebate.
 This bridges the cost gap between SAF and traditional fuels, making SAF more accessible and economically viable for airlines at Heathrow.

 Heathrow has set an ambition to progressively increase the amount of SAF used at the airport each year, rising to 11% SAF by 2030.
 Ultimately, Government policy will be fundamental to achieving this ambition, alongside our incentive.